-The upcoming NABARD exams for Grade A and Grade B have a section Agriculture and Rural Development, which focuses on rural Indian agriculture.
+The upcoming NABARD 2020 exam for Grade A Officer (Assistant Manager) have a section on Agriculture and Rural Development, which focuses on rural Indian agriculture.
 It is imperative that candidates have an in-depth knowledge of the various practices and technologies used in agriculture.
 Furthermore, they should have a fair idea of the impact of engineering on agriculture.
 To make sure that you do not miss out on any important information, we are providing you with notes on Farm and Agri Engineering, which will help you score good marks.

 Farm and Agri Engineering : Impact of Engineering on Agriculture

 Formerly, agriculture in India depended on primitive methods of cultivation and irrigation.
 However, with modern agricultural engineering, processing and production of crops have become easier.
 Agricultural Engineering involves the disciplines of civil, mechanical, chemical, and electrical engineering principles with adequate knowledge of agricultural principles based on technological principles.
 Agricultural engineering has yielded positive results in terms of improved efficacy and sustainability of agricultural practices.

 Farm and Agri Engineering : Modern Engineering Techniques – Energy, Power etc.

 The modern farm and agri engineering techniques used include the following –

 ARD Notes for NABARD: Mechanical Power

 Broadly speaking, mechanical power includes tractors, stationary oil engines, and power tillers.
 The internal combustion engine can convert liquid fuel into mechanical work.
 These engines can be classified into –